By Tyler Litton, MD

 Peer Reviewed

 The heart and brain are hopelessly intertwined.
-Their connection is greater than the tissues and sinews that physically tether them to the human body, and can be …
+Their connection is greater than the tissues and sinews that physically tether them to the human body, and …